DC-ciberseguridad/holbertonschool-low_level_programming/holbertonschool-low_level_programming/0x00-hello_world/README.md

-file 0-preprocessor "script that runs a C file through the preprocessor and save the result into another file."-
+file 0-preprocessor "script that runs a C file through the preprocessor and save the result into another file." -